Randomized spectral co-clustering for large-scale directed networks: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{algorithms} introduces the randomized spectral co-clustering algorithms for co-clustering large-scale directed network.
+Section \ref{algorithms} introduces the randomized spectral co-clustering algorithms for co-clustering large-scale directed networks.
 Section \ref{theory} includes the theoretical analysis of the proposed algorithms under two network models.
-Section \ref{relatedwork} reviews and discusses related works.
-Section \ref{experiment} and \ref{realdata} present the experimental results of simulations and real-world data, respectively.
+Section \ref{relatedwork} discusses several theoretical aspects and possible extensions on the proposed methods.
+Section \ref{experiment} and \ref{realdata} present the experimental results on simulated and real-world data, respectively.
 Section \ref{conclusion} concludes the paper.
-Technical proofs are all included in the Appendix.
+Technical proofs are included in the appendix.